 Senior Vice President and Director, Communications

-With over 25 years of marketing communications, media relations and employee engagement experience, Jayanti Menches is the director of communications for WSP USA, overseeing all internal and external communications activities for the region, including media relations, advertising, marketing and employee communications, as well as management of the firm’s corporate identity, reputation and brand.
+A marketing communications, media relations and employee engagement leader, Jayanti Menches is the senior vice president and director of communications for WSP USA.
+She directs internal and external communications for the region, including media relations, advertising, event management, marketing, executive and employee communications, as well as oversight of the firm’s foundation, reputation and brand.

 She has a broad background in strategic communications, brand strategy, advertising, print and online communications, media relations, event planning and corporate philanthropy programs.
 Prior to joining the firm, Jayanti was the director of marketing at Triple Canopy, a global security and risk management company headquartered in the Washington D.C. metro area.
 Previously, she lived and worked in Hong Kong, managing multiple projects as a communications consultant.
-Before moving overseas, she held marketing/communications management roles in telecommunications and aerospace companies.
+Before moving overseas, she held marketing/communications management roles with telecommunications and aerospace/defense firms.

 Jayanti earned a master's degree from San Diego State University and has a bachelor's from the American University in Cairo, Egypt.
-She is currently on the board of directors for the International Association of Business Communicators’ (IABC) New Jersey chapter.
-She has previously served on the board for the IABC chapters in Washington, D.C., and Hong Kong.
+She has served on the board of directors for the International Association of Business Communicators’ (IABC) Washington, D.C., Hong Kong and New Jersey chapters.

 Senior Vice President and Director, Business & Administrative Operations

 Anita Macaluso is the director of integration for WSP USA.